 - You might feel lonely upon returning to an empty house, even when you have plenty of strong friendships.

-- If you struggle to connect with a live-in partner, you might feel lonely even when you’re usually together.
+- If you struggle to connect with a live-in partner, you might feel lonely even if you’re often together.

 Next time loneliness begins to surface, accept it as it comes.
 Maybe you put on music and pick up a forgotten sketchpad, flip through old notebooks and rediscover your love of poetry, or simply sit and get in tune with your feelings and personal goals.